 Posted on: April 17, 2018

 Imagine the situation of a UI with many checkboxes and an option to select them all.
-In the perspective that the feature of checking all checkboxes is new, would it be a good idea to have the “select all” button to just loop the checkbox action with each id one by one?
+With the perspective that the feature of checking all checkboxes is new, wouldn’t it be a good idea to have the “select all” button loop the checkbox action with each ID one by one?
 The short answer is no, and we will see how doing so can be expensive.

 This is the code with a dedicated function that a middleware was creating another action with the list of all entity from the Redux's state with the mention to select the entity which the Reducer can read once and set the state once.

-The underlying problem is that every action goes back to a full Redux's lifetime loop.
-The portion of the life cycle that is consuming is the denormalization which creates back the entity in a rich (and deep) format.
+The underlying problem is that every action goes back to a full Redux's lifetime loop format.
 Indeed, optimization can occur at that level as well, but avoiding starting Redux's cycle was a step in sound practice.